maximilian-V/ICE-TODO/README.md

 # ICE Score Kanban Board

-A modern kanban board application built with Next.js and shadcn/ui that helps you prioritize tasks using the ICE scoring method.
+A modern kanban board application built with Next.js, Supabase, and shadcn/ui that helps you prioritize tasks using the ICE scoring method.

 ## Features

+- **User Authentication**: Secure sign-up and sign-in with Supabase Auth
+  - Email/password authentication
+  - Google OAuth integration
+  - Persistent sessions across devices
+  - Secure user data isolation

 - **ICE Scoring System**: Prioritize tasks based on:
   - **Impact**: How much value does this generate?
 (1-10)